Allegion plc (NYSE:ALLE) Expected to Post Quarterly Sales of $663.65 Million

-Analysts forecast that Allegion plc (NYSE:ALLE) will report $663.65 million in sales for the current quarter, according to Zacks Investment Research.
-Two analysts have issued estimates for Allegion’s earnings.
-The highest sales estimate is $666.30 million and the lowest is $661.00 million.
-Allegion reported sales of $674.70 million during the same quarter last year, which indicates a negative year over year growth rate of 1.6%.
-The company is expected to issue its next quarterly earnings results before the market opens on Thursday, April 22nd.
+Analysts expect Allegion plc (NYSE:ALLE) to post sales of $663.65 million for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have issued estimates for Allegion’s earnings, with the highest sales estimate coming in at $666.30 million and the lowest estimate coming in at $661.00 million.
+Allegion posted sales of $674.70 million during the same quarter last year, which suggests a negative year over year growth rate of 1.6%.
+The company is expected to announce its next earnings results before the market opens on Thursday, April 22nd.

-According to Zacks, analysts expect that Allegion will report full-year sales of $2.71 billion for the current fiscal year, with estimates ranging from $2.68 billion to $2.76 billion.
-For the next year, analysts expect that the business will report sales of $2.82 billion, with estimates ranging from $2.75 billion to $2.86 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Allegion.
+On average, analysts expect that Allegion will report full-year sales of $2.72 billion for the current year, with estimates ranging from $2.68 billion to $2.77 billion.
+For the next fiscal year, analysts expect that the firm will post sales of $2.82 billion, with estimates ranging from $2.75 billion to $2.88 billion.
+Zacks’ sales calculations are an average based on a survey of sell-side research firms that follow Allegion.

-Allegion (NYSE:ALLE) last posted its quarterly earnings data on Monday, February 15th.
-The scientific and technical instruments company reported $1.49 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.19 by $0.30.
-Allegion had a net margin of 11.12% and a return on equity of 63.43%.
-The business had revenue of $727.30 million during the quarter, compared to the consensus estimate of $690.85 million.
-During the same period in the previous year, the firm posted $1.28 earnings per share.
+Allegion (NYSE:ALLE) last released its earnings results on Monday, February 15th.
+The scientific and technical instruments company reported $1.49 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.19 by $0.30.
+The business had revenue of $727.30 million for the quarter, compared to analyst estimates of $690.85 million.
+Allegion had a return on equity of 63.43% and a net margin of 11.12%.
+During the same quarter in the previous year, the company posted $1.28 earnings per share.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Investors of record on Wednesday, June 16th will be issued a dividend of $0.36 per share.
-The ex-dividend date is Tuesday, June 15th.
-This represents a $1.44 annualized dividend and a dividend yield of 1.09%.
-Allegion’s dividend payout ratio (DPR) is presently 29.45%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Shareholders of record on Wednesday, June 16th will be given a dividend of $0.36 per share.
+The ex-dividend date of this dividend is Tuesday, June 15th.
+This represents a $1.44 dividend on an annualized basis and a yield of 1.08%.
+Allegion’s payout ratio is 29.45%.

 About Allegion